Information for Local Councils and Organisations

 Small Boat Arrivals

 Please see the two tables below on small boat arrivals across the UK.
-The first table demonstrates yearly totals from 2020 to 2023.
+The first table demonstrates yearly totals from 2020 to 2024.
 Arrivals peaked in 2022 with 45,725 compared to 8,466 in 2020.
-Arrivals slowed down in 2023 with a total of 29,438 arriving via small boat.
-The second table demonstrates monthly comparisons over the years 2020 to 2024 (to date).
+Arrivals slowed down in 2023 with a total of 29,438 arriving via small boat and have increased in 2024 to 36,816 arriving via small boat.
+The second table demonstrates monthly comparisons over the years 2020 to 2025 (to date).
 The figures demonstrate peak arrivals in August, September and October of 2022.

 Please click here to access further publicly available data.